Tiffin School: New buildings

 In 1937, a new building was opened for the Girls' School for 480 pupils.
 They had previously been in the same building as the Boys' School.

-The school site has expanded and now has a Sports Centre, Performing Arts Centre, South Building, Judge Lecture Theatre and Learning Resource Centre (named the Dempsey Centre after a former head).
-The Sports Centre is used for exams and indoor sports activities.
-The Performing Arts Centre is used for the teaching of drama, art, music and design and technology.
-The South Building is used for the teaching of Mathematics, English and Modern Foreign Languages.
-The Judge Lecture Theatre is used as a lecture theatre for external events and internal classes.
-The Learning Resource Centre is used as a library, IT suite and career development office.

 In 2011, an all-weather AstroTurf pitch was erected on part of the old grass field, funded by Jim Dixon and a National Lottery grant.
 The cricket nets were refurbished and named the Neil Desai cricket nets to commemorate his death.

 Over the course of late 2017 and early 2018, a new building attached to the existing Dempsey Centre was opened.
-This was funded by the government (£3,000,000).
-An additional £250,000 was raised from donations.
-In this building, a new IT room was installed, a canteen and six maths classrooms.
-This has meant there is less space for on-site car parking and recreational play during lunchtimes and breaks.

 Present day

 There are between 180 and 190 boys in each year, and about 500 in the Sixth Form.
 In 2019, the school began admitting girls to the sixth form, with an aim to have at least 100 girls overall between the Lower and Upper Sixth.

 The Dempsey Centre, named after Dr Tony Dempsey, who retired as head in 2004, was opened in September of that year.

 It contains ICT suites, a lecture theatre, a library and a new careers office.

 In 2004, Sean Heslop took over as head of Tiffin School, due to Dempsey's retirement.
 Heslop subsequently left the school in 2009 to take a position at Folkestone Academy.
 He was subsequently arrested and bailed by the police on the charge of abusing a position of trust with a minor.
 He was acquitted of all charges.

 In 2009, Hilda Clarke became the first female head of Tiffin School.
 She is a former head of Langley Grammar School in Slough and former deputy head of Tiffin Girls' School in Kingston upon Thames.
 In November 2014, it was announced that Clarke had stepped down and was replaced by the former deputy head and longstanding history teacher Mike Gascoigne.
+The current head is Garth Williams.